Valeska1979/CIP_HS2025_203/README.md

-# CIP_HS2025_203 – Analysis of Required Skills in Data Science Job Advertisements
+# Data Collection, Integration and Preprocessing HS2025 – Analysis of Required Skills in Data Science Job Advertisements

 ## Project Overview

-This project was developed as part of the *Computational Intelligence in Practice (CIP)* course (HS2025).
+This project was developed as part of the module  Data Collection, Integration and Preprocessing course HS2025.
-Our goal is to analyze the skills demanded in **Data Science job postings in Switzerland**, using a full Python-based data pipeline — from web scraping to semantic text clustering and visualization.
+The goal is to analyze the skills demanded in Data Science job postings in Switzerland, using a full Python-based data pipeline — from web scraping to semantic text clustering and visualization.

 The project explores trends in technical and soft skills required for data-oriented roles and their geographic distribution across Switzerland.